jstetich/Portland_Cruise_Ships/Derived_Data/DATA_NOTES.md

 # Notes
 * Users should not rely on data being in chronological order.
-* Data on number of passemgers appears to be a mixture of data on CAPACITY and actual numbers, or perhaps the ships sometimes cruise with different numbers of passengers and crew.
+* Data on number of passengers appears to be a mixture of data on CAPACITY and actual numbers, or perhaps the ships sometimes cruise with different numbers of passengers and crew.
 Total passenger numbers should probably be treated as approximations to the actual number of passengers.
-  * Data on Ship Details appear to ihave some inconsistnecies too.
-Some ships appear to have reported LOA, othes WLL or other length nmeasures.
+  * Data on Ship Details appear to have some inconsistencies too.
+Some ships appear to have reported LOA, others WLL or other length measures.
 The D field appears especially inconsistent, referring either to depth or draught.

 # Error Checking and Data Evaluation
-We aggregated the annual data int oa single sheet of the spreadsheet to simplify data QA/QC and import into R.
+We aggregated the annual data into a single sheet of the spreadsheet to simplify data QA/QC and import into R.

 We used Pivot Tables in Excel and sorting to check whether Ship Details